php-fig/fig-standards/proposed/links.md

 have a special way to denote that a link is a template.
 A Serializer for a format that does not support URI Templates MUST ignore any templated Links it encounters.

-## 1.5 Evolvable collections
+## 1.5 Evolvable providers

-In some cases, a Link Collection may need the ability to have additional links added to it.
-In others, a link collection is necessarily read-only, with links derived at runtime from some other data source.
-For that reason, modifiable collections are a secondary interface that may optionally be implemented.
+In some cases, a Link Provider may need the ability to have additional links added to it.
+In others, a link provider is necessarily read-only, with links derived at runtime from some other data source.
+For that reason, modifiable providers are a secondary interface that may optionally be implemented.

-Additionally, some Link Collection objects, such as PSR-7 Response objects, are by design immutable.
+Additionally, some Link Provider objects, such as PSR-7 Response objects, are by design immutable.
 That means methods to add links to them in-place would be incompatible.
-Therefore, the EvolvableLinkCollectionInterface's single method requires that a new object be returned, identical to the original but with an additional link object included.
+Therefore, the `EvolvableLinkProviderInterface`'s single method requires that a new object be returned, identical to the original but with an additional link object included.